-This Replacement For Greek Yogurt Will Become Your Reason For Waking Up In The Morning
+The Protein-Packed Swap For Greek Yogurt That Will Keep You Full Until Lunch

 My name is Emily, and I am a cottage cheese addict.

 So often thought of as the bland diet food of the ’80s, I’m often embarrassed to admit my love for the stuff.
-I get scoffed at by foodie friends and internet-shamed by cottage-cheese haters — it’s got such a bad rap.
+It’s got such a bad rap that I get scoffed at by foodie friends and internet-shamed by cottage-cheese haters.
 But cottage cheese is creamy, rich, salty, delicious, inexpensive, available anywhere you grocery shop, packed with protein and I LOVE IT AND I’M NOT ASHAMED TO ADMIT IT.

 The swap